 Abstract

-Women incarcerated in federal prisons are a small but growing proportion of Canada’s penal institutions.
-Because their needs, challenges, and health issues are vastly different than those of male inmates, women prisoners warrant a separate consideration and analysis.
-Research shows that women that come into conflict with the law often have experienced sexual abuse, utilize drugs and alcohol, and have poor health.
+Women incarcerated in federal prisons are a small but growing proportion of Canada’s penal institutions and have needs, challenges, and health issues vastly different than those of male inmates.
+Women that come into conflict with the law often have experienced sexual abuse, utilize drugs and alcohol, and have poor health.
 Healthcare professionals in prison should be aware of these health markers and the associated difficulties of treating patients in prison.
-This article’s aim is to generate conversation and to catalyze further inquiry into the potential role of the carceral reality as a healing space, and the health professionals within it as healers.
+This article aims to to catalyze conversation and further inquiry into the potential role of the carceral reality as a healing space, and the health professionals within it as healers.

 A Note to the Reader

 It is not often that the health of a prisoner is considered as a point of concern.
 Most often, discussions surrounding criminals involve themes such as culpability, justice, and punishment.
 However, this commentary adopts a different point of view—that is concerned with the health status of prisoners, and particularly women incarcerated in Canada’s federal prisons.
-Before we launch into a discussion of healthcare in prison, the question I want to address first is—what is the purpose of prisons?
-This is not a trivial question as the priorities of the Correctional Service Canada (CSC), the federal government agency, can be summarized as: separation of criminals for the safety of society, retribution for crime, and rehabilitation of criminal behavior for future integration into the community [1].
+Before we launch into a discussion of healthcare in prison, I would like to emphasize that the priorities of Correctional Service Canada (CSC), the federal prison government agency, include managing criminals for public safety, administering mental health interventions, as well as rehabilitating criminal behavior for future integration into the community [1].

-While providing healthcare may not be the primary concern of prison, an unavoidable reality is that most prisoners have a low health status at time of incarceration, and it is the responsibility of the prison authorities to address any health issues.
+While providing general healthcare may not be the primary concern of prison, an unavoidable reality is that most prisoners have a low health status at time of incarceration, and it is the responsibility of the prison authorities to address any health issues.
 Indeed, the 1992 Corrections and Conditional Release Act states that the CSC is responsible for providing “every inmate with essential health care and access to non-essential mental health care that will contribute to the inmate’s rehabilitation and successful reintegration in the community,” [2].
 Notwithstanding the CSC’s official stance on the care of prisoners, an institution’s bureaucracy together with possibly negative attitudes of healthcare professionals towards prisoners bring forth and push forward obstacles to achieving better health.
 In fact, the notion of “less eligibility” refers to the general assumption that prisoners have lesser rights to sufficient, good quality care than the rest of the population because they broke the law [3].
 As future and current healthcare professionals, it is our responsibility to ensure we are aware of the hardships experienced by prisoners, the importance of advancing prisoner health, and our own biases towards prisoners, in order to better serve these communities in a more empathetic and effective way.

 Why Federal Women Prisoners?

 Although women represent a smaller proportion of Canada’s prisoners, their numbers are growing.
-Between 2006 and 2016, the number of women in federal prisons has increased 35 per cent from 502 to 680 women [4].
-Moreover, even though they make up only about five per cent of the Canadian population, 36 per cent of women inmates are Aboriginal [4].
+Between 2006 and 2016, the number of women in federal prisons has increased 35% from 502 to 680 women [4].
+Moreover, even though they make up only about 5% of the Canadian population, 36% of women inmates are Aboriginal [4].
 As a population that is both quantitatively and qualitatively different than its male counterpart, it is important to consider women prisoners separately from men.
 This must be done in order to better understand their demographics, challenges, and how these apply to healthcare and medicine.